mirkoperillo/resting/README.md

 ![Icon](src/icons/letter-r_64.png)

-Resting is a rest client WebExtension.
+Resting is a visual HTTP client browser extension.

-It is a very young project under an heavy development.

 ## Mission
-The mission of Resting is to simplify daily work of developer in testing and analyzing HTTP/REST requests.
+The mission of Resting is to simplify the daily work of developer in debugging, testing and inspecting HTTP requests.

-Resting takes inspiration from Postman with the goal to be light and focused on the management of saved requests.
+The goal of Resting is to be light and focused on the management of saved requests.

+## Main Features

+### Request
+* Support multipart, x-www-form-urlencoded, raw data request body, file upload.
+* BASIC, Oauth2.0, JWT  Authentication.
+* Work with multiple requests using Tabs.

+### Response
+* Highlight the response.
+* Copy to clipboard.

+### Contexts and variables
+* Use variables to generalize part of the request.
+* Organize variables into contexts.

+### Bookmarks
+* Save requests as bookmarks to future usage.
+* Collect bookmarks into folders.
+* Import/Export your bookmarks as HAR archives.

 ## Privacy
 Data is yours.